All eggs sold in NSW (except as noted below) must be individually stamped with the producer's unique identifier, usually a number or code.

 Small egg farms will be provided with a free, self inking egg stamp with a pre-assigned code once their notification has been processed.

 Producers need to purchase ongoing ink refills and repair or replace the stamper (if required).

 An exemption from stamping applies to small egg farmers that produce less than 20 dozen (240) eggs/week and, either:

 - sell those eggs direct from the farm gate, or

 - use those eggs for a fundraising activity where the eggs will be cooked

 Businesses supplying eggs interstate will need to research the stamping requirements of the destination.

-If egg stamping equipment fails, businesses need to notify the Food Authority in writing within 24 hours of the licence holder becoming aware of the failure.
+If egg stamping equipment fails, businesses need to notify the Food Authority by completing and submitting a Notification of Equipment Failure – Egg Stamping form within 24 hours of the licence holder becoming aware of the failure.

 Stamping equipment options